jggarrett23/PACMAn/README.md

 posteriors unless the aformentioned inputs have be altered.

 Models within the google drive were created using *Bayesian_Modeling.R*, which includeds their formulas and priors.
 You can use this script to generate your own models.
-Effect sizes can be found in the *Data* folder within *allStudies_effects.rds*, which is passed into the modeling sript.
+Effect sizes can be found in the *Data* folder within *allStudies_effects.rds*, which is passed into the modeling sript to convert them into Hedge's *g*.

 If you want to incorporate your own studies in the analysis, add the study information (e.g., means, standard deviations, etc.) to the proper columns in *PACMAN Effect Sizes.xlsx*.
 Afterwards, run *Compute_EffectSizes.R* and they will be added to the effects .rds file.
 Note, there is a lot of variability